f1rstpr/w2_assignment/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 What went well was that I was able to learn about Express, Node, and React.
 What didn't go so well was trying to understand the whole process, since we have only been learning it for a week.
+I also made a lot of syntax errors which took time to get used to.
 Nevertheless, I am proud of the progress I haev made.
 During the presentations, some peers mentioned that they used Figma for their designs, which was impressive.
 Next time, I would like to try to create a design on Figma.

 ### Open-source libraries used